Defining Emotional Intelligence in Leadership

 In his article in “What Makes a Leader”, Daniel Goleman states that “I have found, however, that the most effective leaders are alike in one crucial way: They all have a high degree of what has come to be known as emotional intelligence.”
 Furthermore, in their article “Transformational Leadership in the Context of Organizational Change”, Eisenbach, Watson, and Pillai suggest that transformational leaders that can emotionally identify with followers and team members create more trust.

-Goleman goes on to explain that the components of emotional intelligence (EI) are self-awareness, self-regulation, motivation, empathy, and social skill.
-Goleman adds, “In short, the numbers are beginning to tell is a persuasive story about the link between a company’s success and the emotional intelligence of its leaders.
+Goleman goes on to explain that the components of emotional intelligence (including leadership emotional intelligence) are self-awareness, self-regulation, motivation, empathy, and social skills.
+Goleman adds, “In short, the numbers are beginning to tell us a persuasive story about the link between a company’s success and the emotional intelligence of its leaders.
 And just as important, research is also demonstrating that people can, if they take the right approach, develop their emotional intelligence.”

-In upcoming posts, we will further elaborate on EI and transformational leadership attributes, but in this particular post, we wanted to share some key ideas of Goleman’s article.
+In upcoming posts, we will further elaborate on emotional intelligence and transformational leadership attributes, but in this particular post, we wanted to share some key ideas from Goleman’s article and how they directly relate to emotional intelligence in change management.
 Goleman states that: